 Third, this paper is an invitation to a conversation.
 Data for desired indicators may not always be publicly available.
 Additional data, such as enterprise data, could significantly enhance the depth and insights of this paper.
-This conceptualisation serves as an open invitation to potential data partners to collaborate and contribute to this effort to articulate and support the collective effort in nurturing Confident Digital Society across Southeast Asia.
+This conceptualisation serves as an open invitation to potential data partners to collaborate and contribute to this effort to articulate and support Confident Digital Society.